equivalent/scrapbook2/archive/blogs/2017-09-cloud-coding.md

 In the past I wrote article [Chromebook for Web Developers](http://www.eq8.eu/blogs/18-chromebook-for-web-developers) where I was pretty much explaining in depth the "how to" side of things.
-In this article I want to mainly focus on other aspects of things.
+In this article I want to mainly focus on benefits, downsides, [security and cost](https://github.com/equivalent/scrapbook2/blob/master/archive/blogs/2017-09-cloud-coding-security.md).
 So if you are still not sure what I'm talking about after finishing this section then please read the [article](http://www.eq8.eu/blogs/18-chromebook-for-web-developers).

 So in brief: There are several ways how to write code in the cloud: